 Contrary to way the term “TMJ” is commonly used in conversation, it describes the joint (a temporal mandibular joint) that is involved in the opening and closing of the mouth, not a health condition.
 In fact, TMD, also known as temporomandibular dysfunction, describes the condition that creates pain in the mouth.
-Dr. Stanley Wendt, Jr. offers TMD treatment to patients of his San Antonio practice, to help them maintain their oral health and feel comfortable on a daily basis.
-If you believe you may be suffering from TMD, contact Robin at our San Antonio, Texas dental practice to schedule a consultation.
+Dr. Shaffer and his team at Alon Dental Care offer TMD treatment to help patients maintain their oral health and feel comfortable on a daily basis.
+If you believe you may be suffering from TMD, contact Robin to schedule a consultation.

 So what is a temporomandibular joint?
 Humans, like you and me, have a hinged joint that allows our lower jaw (mandible) to open against our upper jaw called our maxilla.
 The opening and closing of our jaws are controlled by muscles, most of which are attached to our temple (temporal bone), lower jaw, and upper jaw.
 Inside the joint is like the inside of our knee joint.
 There is a cartilage pad that fits between the head of the mandible, called the condyle, and the capsule of the temporal bone.